pemistahl/lingua-go/README.md

 If you want to reproduce the accuracy results above, you can generate the test reports yourself for both classifiers and all languages by doing:

+    cd cmd
-    go run cmd/accuracy_reporter.go
+    go run accuracy_reporter.go

+For *gocld3* to run successfully, you need to install the exact [version 3.17.3](https://github.com/protocolbuffers/protobuf/releases/tag/v3.17.3) of Google's protocol buffers which is a bit unfortunate.
 For each detector and language, a test report file is then written into [`/accuracy-reports`](https://github.com/pemistahl/lingua-go/tree/main/accuracy-reports).
 As an example, here is the current output of the *Lingua* German report: